HantosNorbert/Raymarching-in-Jack/README.md

 - Square root function
 - Inverse square root function

-For more details on these individual functions, go to here.
+For more details on these individual functions, see [Appendix A]().

 TODO